torvalds/linux/Documentation/PCI/msi-howto.rst

 Some host chipsets simply don't support MSIs properly.
 If we're lucky, the manufacturer knows this and has indicated it in the ACPI FADT table.
-In this case, Linux automatically disables MSIs.
+In this case, GNU/Linux automatically disables MSIs.
 Some boards don't include this information in the table and so we have to detect them ourselves.
 The complete list of these is found near the quirk_disable_all_msi() function in drivers/pci/quirks.c.